Victoria > West Coast

 The beach can be very narrow, or can disappear, when the tide is in.

-Please be mindful of the people on the beach when landing.
+Please be mindful of any people on the beach when landing.

 Flight